-The deadline of September 19, 2014, for all Fall residency applications, has passed.
-Any applications submitted after this deadline will be considered for the Spring 2015 term.
-The Spring 2015 application deadline is February 6, 2015.
+The deadline of February 13, 2015 for all Spring residency applicationshas passed.
+Any applications submitted after this deadline will be considered for the Summer or Fall 2015 term.
+The Summer deadline is June 12, 2015 and the Fall deadline is September 25, 2015.

 All residency applications and supporting documentation for the Spring term must be received by 4:30pm on Friday, February 6, 2015 to be considered.
 Please note that all items marked with an asterisk (*) must have accompanying documentation.
 Applications submitted without supporting documentation will be not be reviewed.
 If you cannot provide supporting documentation please provide written notice as to why this documentation is either not relevant or available to you.

 Section 12(3)(a) of the Classification of Residency for Admission and Tuition Purposes, provided by the Kentucky Council on Postsecondary Education states, “if a student fails to provide, by the date specified by the institution, information required by an institution in a determination of residency status, the student shall be notified that the review has been canceled and that a determination has been made.”

 You may also view/print the residency policy.